jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 You'll be the "player god" of a civilization.
 A virtual divinity who knows all and sees all, and who puts its general will into action using an array of buttons, switches, and toggles.
 As you play the game, you'll use these levers of power to save up money and decide where to invest it by selecting what to research, where to place buildings, and especially when to click "upgrade".

-Pressing that very important button magically transforms every factory, hospital, road, house, and citizen, to the technology of the modern age.
+Pressing that crucial button magically transforms every factory, hospital, road, house, and citizen, to the technology of the modern age.
 Below, you'll see a person being the player god in the game _Anno 1800_.

 <div style='position:relative; padding-bottom:calc(56.25% + 44px)'><iframe src='https://gfycat.com/ifr/GrandioseTinyApisdorsatalaboriosa' frameborder='0' scrolling='no' width='100%' height='100%' style='position:absolute;top:0;left:0;' allowfullscreen></iframe></div> Credit: [Anno 1800](https://www.youtube.com/watch?v=EchYL334T7Q)

 The above is a computer game, of course, but it represents reality pretty well.
 We're all in there somewhere right now, trying to figure out how to earn a living while the game plays around us.

 That's why this book's cover page is a regular person standing on Main Street—a single guy or girl in civilization.
-His or her job is to do what's best for themselve and help society prosper.
+His or her job is to do what's best for themselves and help society prosper.
 Gazing up for guidance, the character sees heroes and villains.
 In the sky high above is the mythical "player god," whose ultimately the one making the decisions.

 Will the player god act to benefit society or himself?

 ![Illustration](/img\sketches\playergod-stargazer.jpg)

 In a computer game, all of civilization is the player's responsibility.
-The player must think of the greater good, save up money, and make good plans for the future.
-That's why the player god controls all the levers of power such as what science to research, what culture to adopt, what philosophy to use.
+The player must think of the greater good, save up money, and make plans for the future.
+That's why the player god controls all the levers of power.
+Such as what science to research, what culture to adopt, and what philosophy to use.

-In reality, we change society when we have personal savings, maintain our cars well, and build a new energy efficient house.
+In reality, we change society when we have personal savings, maintain our cars well, and build a new energy-efficient house.
 Funny to think about, but our everyday choices determine what happens in our entire civilization.

 You can see the power of a single person in this pandemic.
 Will enough of us decide to wash our hands and self-isolate to "slow the curve"?